Why should you be an interior designer?

 - Visit the site after the project is complete to ensure that the client is satisfied.

-Interior designers are some of the most sought after professionals.
-This is because any company or group that wishes to create spaces for people to live, work, shop, or be entertained in, is a potential employer for an interior designer.
+Interior designers are some of the most sought-after professionals.
+This is because any company or group that wishes to create spaces for people to live, work, shop, or be entertained, is a potential employer for an interior designer.
 Some of them include: